 Skip to content

-All Purdue graduate faculty members who supervise Ph.D. research are eligible to apply for a PRF Research Grant.
-A faculty member may not have two PRF Research Grants active simultaneously.
-If the faculty member awarded the grant leaves Purdue, the Office of the Vice President for Research will work with the department head and dean to minimize the impact of this change on the student supported by the grant.
+Full-time, research, tenured or tenure-track faculty members, who supervise Ph.D. research are eligible to apply for a PRF Research Grant to support a 0.50 FTE Ph.D.
+Research Assistant.
+A faculty member may not have two active PRF Research Grants simultaneously.
+If the faculty member awarded the grant leaves Purdue, the EVPRP will work with the department head and dean to minimize the impact of the change on the student supported by the grant.

-It will be the responsibility of the Deans of Ph.D. degree granting Schools/Colleges to determine which eligible faculty will be the recipients of new PRF Research Grants each year.
-Each college is responsible for making sure the students are Ph.D. graduate students.
+Each year, it will be the responsibility of the deans of Ph.D. degree granting colleges/schools to determine which eligible faculty will be the recipients of the PRF Research Grant.
+Each college/school is responsible for verifying the student’s status as a Ph.D. graduate student.

-Each Ph.D. degree granting School/College will establish its own internal deadline and procedures for submission of proposals and selection of specific eligible faculty to receive allocated PRF Research Grants.
-The only requirement established by the OVPR is the submission of an excel spreadsheet which is sent to the Dean's with the allocation notice.
-The spreadsheet is due to the OVPR Business Office by May 1st.
-Faculty will be notified of internal school deadline dates and proposal submission criteria via their department head and/or dean's office.
+Each Ph.D. degree granting college/school will establish its own internal deadline and procedures for submission of proposals and selection of eligible faculty to receive allocated PRF Research Grants.
+Faculty will be notified of unit-specific deadline dates and proposal submission criteria via their department head and/or dean's office.

 PRF Research Grants are established with an initial June 1 - May 31 project period.
-You may request an alternate start date however it may not be any earlier than June 1 and no later than September 1.
+Units may request an alternate start date, however, it may not be any earlier than June 1 and no later than September 1.

-No cost extensions may be requested through the dept/college/OVPR using the "Purdue Prior Approval" form found at: http://www.purdue.edu/sps/, A – Z Index, Prior Approval Instructions – Internal.
-Send completed form to Shelley Burton, OVPR Account Assistant, firstname.lastname@example.org
+No-cost extensions may be requested through the department/college/school or EVPRP using the "Purdue Prior Approval" form found at: http://www.purdue.edu/sps/, A – Z Index, Prior Approval Instructions – Internal.
+Send completed form to Shelley Burton, EVPRP account assistant, email@example.com

-If a faculty member is unable to utilize a PRF Research Grant in the year awarded, and requests an initial one year NCE, OVPR will discuss with the colleges the option of awarding that grant to another faculty member in the current year, with the potential of the college making a priority allocation of a grant to the original faculty member next year.
+If a faculty member is unable to use a PRF Research Grant in the year it is awarded, and requests an initial one-year no-cost extension, EVPRP will discuss with the college/school the option of awarding that grant to another faculty member in the current year, with the potential of the academic unit making a priority allocation of a grant to the originally selected faculty member the next year.

 Only Purdue University graduate students in good standing (minimum GPA = 3.0) working for the Ph.D. degree may be appointed as PRF Research Assistants.
-The student must have satisfied all the requirements of the graduate program to be recognized as a Ph.D. student (e.g. Ph.D. program qualifying requirements, etc, as appropriate) and be actively working on their Ph.D. research (e.g. registered for credit in a departmental 699 graduate research course).
-Substitution of one eligible Ph.D. graduate student for another eligible Ph.D. graduate student may occur at any time at the discretion of the faculty grant recipient, with the consent of their department head.
+The student must have satisfied all the requirements of the graduate program to be recognized as a Ph.D. student (e.g. Ph.D. program qualifying requirements, etc., as appropriate) and be actively working on their Ph.D. research (e.g. registered for credit in a departmental 699 graduate research course).
+With the consent of the department head, substitution of one eligible Ph.D. graduate student for another eligible Ph.D. graduate student may occur at any time at the discretion of the faculty grant recipient.

-PRF RESEARCH ASSISTANTSHIPS ARE NOT GRADUATE FELLOWSHIPS.
-The PRF Research Grant supports a .50 FTE research assistantship at Purdue.
+PRF Research Assistantships are not Graduate Fellowships.
+The PRF Research Grant supports a 0.50 FTE research assistantship at Purdue.
 A PRF Research Assistant may accept an additional graduate staff appointment to the extent allowed by regulations of the Graduate School.
 The student must be registered for 699 course(s) during the entire FY appointment period (including summer session).
-As with other one-half time research appointments, the student must register for a minimum of 6 hours of Ph.D. research (699) and the maximum course registration is 12 hours.
-A PRF Research Assistant accepting an additional appointment as a graduate assistant in research must register for at least 9 hours of Ph.D. research, and will be limited to 9 credit hours of course work.
-A PRF Research Assistant accepting an additional appointment as a graduate teaching assistant must register for at least 6 hours of Ph.D research and will be limited to 9 hours of course work.
-During the Summer Sessions the limits are one half of the regular semester.
+As with other half- time research appointments, the student must register for a minimum of six hours of Ph.D. research (699) with a maximum course registration of 12 hours.
+A PRF Research Assistant accepting an additional appointment as a graduate assistant in research must register for at least nine hours of Ph.D. research, and will be limited to nine credit hours of course work.
+A PRF Research Assistant accepting an additional appointment as a graduate teaching assistant must register for at least 6 hours of Ph.D. research and will be limited to nine hours of course work.
+During the Summer Sessions the limits are one-half of the regular semester.

-If the research project supported by a PRF Research Grant requires review and approval for use of animals (PACUC), human subjects (IRB), and/or r-DNA, infectious agents, unfixed human fluids, human tissues or human cell lines (IBC).
-The investigator must ensure that all appropriate protocols are active and current prior to release of funds.
+If the research project supported by a PRF Research Grant requires review and approval for use of animals (PACUC), human subjects (IRB), and/or r-DNA, infectious agents, unfixed human fluids, human tissues or human cell lines (IBC), the investigator must ensure that all appropriate protocols are active and current prior to release of funds.
 In some instances, a Memorandum of Understanding [MOU] is appropriate until the needed regulatory approvals are obtained.
-The PRF Research Grant recipient can request the MOU through the OVPR office (contact email@example.com).
+The PRF Research Grant recipient can request the MOU through the EVPRP office (contact firstname.lastname@example.org).
 Regulatory approvals must remain active and current until the project is completed.

-The salary for the half-time appointment on the PRF Research grants will vary from year to year.
+The salary for the half-time appointment on the PRF Research Grant will vary from year to year.
 A department may supplement the salary of a PRF Research Assistant with the following: